asterics/AsTeRICS/Documentation/docs/plugins/processors/Benchmark.md

 ---
 title: Benchmark
-subcategory: Others
+subcategory: Basic Math
 ---

 # Benchmark

-Component Type: Processor (Subcategory: Others)
+Component Type: Processor (Subcategory: Basic Math)

 This component may be used to perform benchmark of data throughput at a particular location of the model / design.
 It counts port activity of data and event ports per given time.